 The degree of control that stake-voters exert over Treasury funds is deliberately loose, confined to signalling approval or rejection of proposed spending (and in the future approving each aggregated monthly spend).
 Proposals which are intended to dictate how contributors (e.g. wallet developers) approach their work are not allowed.
 Anyone who a proposal relies on must be voluntarily on board for it to be valid.

-This approach is intended to preserve the autonomy of contributors and create a good working environment and inventive structure.
+This approach is intended to preserve the autonomy of contributors and create a good working environment and incentive structure.
 From the intrinsic/extrinsic motivation perspective, Decred’s approach seems to strike a good balance between the autonomy of contributors and the need to maintain cohesion within the project’s funded work.
 Extrinsic rewards (payment) are available but the degree of control exerted over contributors is minimized.
 Stakeholders control this at a strategic level by voting to approve or reject programs of work and their associated budgets.

 Paid contributors to Decred are referred to as contractors, and contractors can be either individuals or corporations (which employ a group of contributors).
 Contractors submit monthly invoices to be paid for their work.

 On the surface this appears as production which is coordinated through contracting with external parties, but in practice the “contractor collective” exhibits some of the same characteristics as a firm with employees.
 New members are invited to join when they have contributed work to some of the funded projects and the other contributors to those projects find their work to be of an appropriate standard.
 Individuals may also approach the stakeholders directly to seek approval for funding of their work, by submitting a proposal.
 The conventional approach of receiving applications and conducting interviews is eschewed in favour of demonstrated ability to make valued contributions.